MODEL OF CARE

-People living with higher weights need support from the entire health system.
+People living with overweight and obesity need support from across the healthcare continuum

-Our Model of Care outlines a systems wide approach for preventing, identifying and treating overweight and obesity in Queensland.
+Our Model of Care outlines a systems wide approach preventing, identifying and treating overweight and obesity in Queensland

 Using the Model of Care